Skip to main content

 What is study abroad?

-It lets you see the world whilst enhancing your degree knowledge, helping you to:
+Studying abroad offers you a unique opportunity to see the world whilst enhancing your degree knowledge.
+This will allow you to:

 • build international networks